aribudin/tailmater/README.md

 # Tailmater UI Kit
 <img src="src/img/tailmater-template.png" alt="Tailmater UI">

 Tailmater is an open source Modern Web Material 3 UI Kit based on Tailwind css framework.
 Built with [Material Design 3](https://m3.material.io/) the latest version of Google's open-source design system.
+Tailmater use the MIT license so you can use it included in a commercial project.
+Credit to the Github page will always be appreciated.
 Development by [@ari_budin](https://twitter.com/ari_budin)

 ## Demo Preview